Course details

 This module introduces students to fundamental concepts in finance.
 The course aims to provide a firm foundation for the students to build on later on in the second and third years of their programmes, by covering basic logical and rational analytical tools that underpin financial decisions.
 The course covers topics such as the structure of firms and time value of money.
 Building on these notions, we then discuss the valuation of simple securities such as bonds and equities.
 The course also introduces students to project appraisal techniques.

-This module aims to introduce students to the graduate recruitment process by providing them with the skills required to secure a work placement or summer internship.
+This module introduces students to the graduate recruitment process by providing them with the skills required to secure a work placement or summer internship.
 It also provides the opportunity to acquire, develop and apply these skills.

 In the second year of study, you will build upon the foundations of the first year to learn about advanced finance theories and evaluate their implications for the business world.
 You will also develop the ability to not only theoretically evaluate key concepts but also to leverage financial datasets to evaluate their empirical relevance.
 In so doing, you will improve your analytical skills and learn to use Tableau to prepare insightful visual elements.
 You will achieve this goal by combining your knowledge of finance theory, programming, and econometrics.